 An advantage of the modal approach is that any driving cycle can be represented as a weighted average of the MOVES emission rates and the "operating-mode distribution" for the cycle.
+This allows emissions from a vehicle driven on one drive cycle to be converted to another drive cycle within the operating mode envelope.
 In this case, we applied an operating-mode distribution for the "hot-running" phase of the FTP.
-This phase is 860 seconds long that represents urban driving over a 3.86 mile route after the engine has stabilized at its normal operating temperature.
-We estimated an operating-mode distribution using the "Physical Emission Rate Simulator" (PERE)16.
-This distribution, shown in Table 34, represents a "typical" car, with engine displacement and test weight of 2.73 L and 3,350 lb.
+We apply the FTP in this context because the start rates are expressed in terms of the FTP cold-start and hot-start phases.
+This phase is 860 seconds long and represents urban driving over a 3.86 mile route after the engine has stabilized at its normal operating temperature.
+We estimated an operating-mode distribution using the "Physical Emission Rate Simulator" (PERE).
+This distribution, shown in Table 1-34, represents a "typical" car, with engine displacement and test weight of 2.73 L and 3,350 lb.
 A corresponding "typical" truck was represented with displacement and test weight of 4.14 L and 4,364 lb, respectively.

-Combining emission rates for hot-running emissions with the operating-mode distributions, we calculated aggregate cycle emissions for the second hot-running phase of the FTP (g/mi), for all model-year and age groups.
-Figure 55 and Figure 56 show resulting cycle aggregates for THC and NOx.
-Note that the underlying rates for model years 1995 (representing Tier 0) and 2000 (representing Tier 1) were derived using data and methods described above in Section 1.3.3 (starting on page 15), and those for model years 2005 and 2010 were derived using data and methods described above in Section 1.3.4 (starting on page 60).
+Combining emission rates for hot-running emissions with the operating-mode distributions, we calculated aggregate cycle emissions for the hot-running phase of the FTP (g/mi), for all modelyear and age groups.
+Figure 1-55 and Figure 1-56 show resulting cycle aggregates for THC and NOx.
+Note that the underlying rates for model years 1995 (representing Tier 0) and 2000 (representing Tier 1) were derived using data and methods described above in Section 1.3.3 (starting on page 20), and those for model years 2005 and 2010 were derived using data and methods described above in Section 1.3.4 (starting on page 68).

 It is important to note that this step is performed both for vehicles in inspection-and-maintenance areas (I/M, using the meanBaseRateIM) and for vehicles outside I/M areas (using meanBaseRate).
-Because deterioration is represented differently for the non-I/M and I/M reference rates (see 1.3.3.7.2, page 58), and this difference is carried into deterioration for the start rates, the result is that the MOVES rates represent that I/M programs have effects on start as well as running emissions.
+Because deterioration is represented differently for the non-I/M and I/M reference rates (see 1.3.3.7.2, page 66), and this difference is carried into deterioration for the start rates, the result is that the MOVES rates represent that I/M programs have effects on start as well as running emissions.

-$$R{\rm det,MYG,Age} = \frac{\overline{E}{\rm FTP2,MYG,Age}}{\overline{E}{\rm FTP2,MYG,0-3}}$$ Equation 47
+$$R{\rm det,MYG,Age} = \frac{\overline{E}{\rm FTP2,MYG,Age}}{\overline{E}{\rm FTP2,MYG,0-3}}$$ Equation 1-47